Episode 30 – Awake

 Jaak: The thing is…

-…that when the bus left the road, both Tag and me agree, that our stones definitely did something.
-They felt lighter – that made us feel lighter – and we think it made the bus lighter too, just long enough for it to spin around and land again without anything bad happening.
+…that when the bus left the road, both Tag and I agree that our stones definitely did something.
+They felt lighter — that made us feel lighter — and we think it made the bus lighter too, just long enough for it to spin around and land again without anything bad happening.

-Grandpa Snow carefully took the two stones one in each paw weighing them carefully.
-Then with a slight movement of his wrists, the stones began to rise and fall in graceful circular arcs as if he were juggling them – but now without actually touching them.
-He kept this up for a minute or so, moving his paws in different ways in a range of different patterns.
+Just like Layan a few weeks earlier, Grandpa did not simply reach out and pick up the stones without asking.
+Jaak and Tag nodded.
+He carefully took the two stones, one in each paw, weighing them thoughtfully.
+Then, with a slight movement of his wrists, the stones began to rise and fall in graceful circular arcs, as if he were juggling them — but now without actually touching them.
+He kept this up for a minute or so, moving his paws in different ways and in a range of patterns.

-Your stones are indeed very interesting… Stones do often behave differently for each person holding them.
+Your stones are indeed very interesting.
+Stones often behave differently for each person holding them.

-Those truly versed in stone-lore are few and far between and much of the old knowledge has been lost.
-There are however stories that have been passed down through the generations.
+Those truly versed in stone-lore are few and far between, and much of the old knowledge has been lost.
+I do not profess to be an expert.
+There are, however, stories that have been passed down through the generations—

 So where exactly did you find these stones?

 Tag: The blue cavern.
 It’s real.
 We’ve been there.
-That’s were we found the stones.
+That’s where we found the stones.

 Grandpa Snow: Shells you say?
 Bug shells?